material-components/material-components-android/docs/components/FloatingActionButton.md

 #### Implementing FAB theming

-Using theme attributes and styles in `res/values/styles.xml` (themes all FABs and affects other components):
+Use theme attributes and styles in `res/values/styles.xml` to add themes to all FABs.
+This affects other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">